On This Page

 Any physical item can be placed on reserve (within reason), including:

-The items can come from your own personal collection or from the existing Library collections.
 The Library does not purchase new items for course reserves specifically.

 How long does it take to put an item on reserve?